 - Exposure to cultural experiences – From tasting new foods to learning phrases in a foreign language, ecotourism interprets cultural traditions and experiences that provide long-lasting impressions about the world.

 Ecotourism even offers opportunities to incorporate your family vacation with your child’s science, social studies, foreign language, even art and music lesson plans.
-One of the most helpful and free resources available now is on the Rainforest Alliance site, which offers a kindergarten–8th grade curriculum guide.
+One of the most helpful and free resources available now is on the Rainforest Alliance site, which offers a kindergarten– 8th-grade curriculum guide.

 One example lesson plan for a kindergarten student is entitled Biodiversity, which challenges children to think about the diversity of local flora and fauna in local forests versus tropical forests as they classify insect and tree species, while the 8th-grade lesson plan entitled Guatemala’s Changing Forest has children learning about the Maya Biosphere Reserve by analyzing maps and determining recent changes in forest cover.

 Dedication to the cause of the environment and its preservation can have a long-lasting impact on the way our younger generations feel more connected to ecosystems as well as view social involvement and economic success.
-Not only will children establish a deeper, longer-lasting connection with the region they are visiting during an ecotour, they will learn more about how they can make a more positive impact on the world.
+Not only will children establish a deeper, longer-lasting connection with the region they are visiting during an ecotour, but they will also learn more about how they can make a more positive impact on the world.

 Note: This article was originally written by me in February for publication by The International Ecotourism Society and has subsequently been republished for the World Wildlife Federation, Travel Junkies and the WHL Group audiences.